RodriMora/exllamav3-openai-server/README.md

 # exllamav3-openai-server
 An very basic OpenAI Compatible API server that is compatible with exllamav3 quantization formats.
+Works with most front ends like OpenWebUI or SillyTavern.

 # Requirements